red0x0002/xpanel-custom-dpi/README.md

 # xpanel-custom-dpi ([https://xpanel.finalmouse.com/](url))

+## Why this works

+Finalmouse utilises packets sent between the website and mouse to communicate and update information.
+With both the dpi and polling rate, it converts the string value to a numerical value which it then wraps into a packet and sends it to the mouse so if we alter the initial string, it will alter what information the packet sends.

 ## Custom DPI
 1. Proceed to [https://xpanel.finalmouse.com/dpi](url)
 2. Press "Ctrl + Shift + I) and go to the sources tab: